dod-cyber-crime-center/sqlite-dissect/README.md

 ```

 ##### Environment Variables
-SQLite Dissect can also be configured using environment variables with the prefixed version of the argument flag.
+SQLite Dissect can also be configured using environment variables with the prefixed version of the argument flag (SQLD_).

 For example:
 ```shell